Frequently Asked Questions

 What gear do you use?

 In my experience, questions about gear tend to come from beginner photographers who are trying to figure out what equipment they need to buy in order to create salable images.
 My personal view is that this question is deeply misguided; almost any entry level DSLR and lens combination is good enough to produce technically sound images provided you know how to use your gear.
-If you own a modern DSLR then odds are that you already have gear that's technically superior to what Ansel Adams was using.
+If you own a modern DSLR then odds are that you already have gear that's technically superior to what photography legends like Ansel Adams used back in the day.
 There really is no reason that one can't make images that are high enough quality to make salable large format prints using a cheap DSLR body and the kit lens.
 Again, this is just my personal view and some folks may disagree, but I think beginner photographers would do well to stress a lot less about their gear and instead invest the majority of their money / time /energy into putting something interesting in front of the lens.